johannesugb/johannesugb.github.io/_posts/2021-08-20-the-impact-of-utilizing-multi-core-cpus-on-compile-times.md

 # Takeaways

 Compilation can be parallelized to a certain degree, resulting in significant reductions of compile time.
-However, parallel compilation is not turned on by default, necessarily.
+However, parallel compilation is not necessarily turned on by default.

 When building solutions with multiple projects using `MSBuild`, ensure that the `-maxcpucount` parameter is set, otherwise projects will not be built in parallel.
 Visual Studio appears to build multiple projects in parallel by default since the build times when building a solution from within Visual Studio are very close to the results measured with `MSBuild` from _Table 4_.